na-na-hi/renget/archive/EtF_Intro.md

 “You sound pretty confident” Alakazam began to take out several papers and a jar of black ink from his brown satchel.
 “Are you sure that was a good idea?”

-“I’m familiar with one of the teams here and if that's the lowest bar that so-called Guildmaster set to join their band of misfits, then I know I’ll come out on top,” Chatot boasted.
+“I’m familiar with one of the teams here and if that's the lowest bar that the so-called Guildmaster set to join their band of misfits, then I know I’ll come out on top,” Chatot boasted.
 Alakazam utilized his psychic powers to pluck a wing feather from Chatot’s plumage.
 “Ow!
 At the very least could you warn me in advance if you’re going to do that?”

 “If I remember.
 Now, what test should I give them?”
 Alakazam scanned through the myriad files he laid out on the desk, “Now, what test should I give them?
 I don’t want to take any chances that they’ll pass, it wouldn’t look good on me if any humans taint the Federation's good name.”

 Chatot looked puzzled, “Why not give them an impossible task like ‘Collect all Seven Treasures in 10 minutes… or something similar to that?’”

-“Then they could contest the results of the test to the board on the bases that the test was biased, and the humans would have a reasonable case.”
+“Then they could contest the results of the test to the board on the basis that the test was biased, and the humans would have a reasonable case.”
 Alakazam started to scratch his chin and closed his eyes.
-“It needs to be almost impossible something that they could do in theory but not in practice.”
+“It needs to be almost impossible.
+Something that they could do in theory but not in practice.”

 Chatot played through many ideas in his mind of an exam they could give and get away with, then realized, “Wait, don’t you have those secret rank missions?
 Just give them one of those and our victory is assured and I can have that kid work off all the damages that Phanpy’s Team caused me”